* Judiciary Committee approved easing high-tech visa plan

 “I‘m committed to ending that discrimination,” Leahy said before withdrawing the amendment.

-Republican Senator Orrin Hatch of Utah said the changes made to visa rules governing high-skilled workers, which he had demanded on behalf of the U.S. technology industry, were the price of his support for the bill when the committee voted.
-Hatch voted for the bill.
+Republican Senator Orrin Hatch of Utah said the changes made to visa rules governing high-skilled workers, which he had demanded on behalf of the U.S. technology industry, were the price of his support for the bill when the committee took its final vote.

 In another encouraging sign for the legislation, Senate Republican Leader Mitch McConnell said he will not block the measure from coming to the floor for a full debate.

-McConnell of Kentucky did not say how he ultimately would vote on the bill, but he told reporters that the bipartisan measure "made a substantial contribution to moving the issue forward."
+McConnell did not say how he ultimately would vote on the bill, but he told reporters that the changes won by Hatch “has made a substantial contribution to moving the issue forward.”

-All of the core elements of the legislation have been maintained after five long work sessions by the committee.
-Furthermore, some border security provisions critical to conservatives and border-state members of Congress have been strengthened.
+All of the core elements of the legislation have been maintained after five long work sessions by the bipartisan group, and some border security provisions critical to conservatives and border-state members of Congress have been strengthened.